 - The enthusiastic General Thayer and, to a lesser extent, Dr. Cargraves and Jim Barnes, in the classic SF film Destination Moon.

-- Dave Bowman, Frank Poole, and the deceased crew of the Discovery in 2001: A Space Odyssey, who are on an expedition to explore strange findings near Jupiter.
+- Dave Bowman, Frank Poole, and the deceased crew of the Discovery in Two Thousand One A Space Odyssey, who are on an expedition to explore strange findings near Jupiter.

 - The aptly-named Explorers features a trio of kids who manage to build a spaceship, and then boldly set off to hunt for aliens.